VPGTrans: Transfer Visual Prompt Generator across LLMs: Exp-II: Transfer across Different Model Types

 \subsection{VPGTrans Enabling Faster Convergence only on Large LLMs under TaT}

-\paragraph{$\bullet$ There is no speed-up of TaT on small LLMs.} An interesting finding is that, on TaT our VPGTrans does not show speed-up for small models, and even shows a degeneration of training speed on in the initial several epochs.
-As shown in Fig.~\ref{fig:exp_tat}, when transferring from FlanT5$_\text{base}$ to OPT$_\text{350M}$, the VPGTrans shows a similar convergence rate with TFS, where the curves have almost coincided in the first 4 datasets.
-When transferring from OPT$_\text{350M}$ to FlanT5$_\text{base}$, the convergence speed of VPGTrans is even slower than TFS in the initial several epochs.
+\paragraph{$\bullet$ There is no speed-up of TaT between two small LLMs.} A finding is that on TaT our VPGTrans does not show speed-up for small models, and even shows a degeneration of training speed in the initial several epochs.
+As shown in Fig.~\ref{fig:exp_tat}, when transferring from OPT$_\text{350M}$ to FlanT5$_\text{base}$, the convergence speed of VPGTrans is even slower than TFS in the initial several epochs.

 \paragraph{$\bullet$ Speed-up of VPGTrans happens in large LLMs.} However, when moving to the large LLMs like OPT$_\text{2.7B}$ and FlanT5$_\text{XL}$, there is an obvious speed-up.
 As shown in Table~\ref{tab:exp_speed_up}, we can see at least 2 times speed-up when transferring from FlanT5$_\text{XL}$ to OPT$_\text{2.7B}$.
 We empirically find that \textbf{the soft prompts for larger LLM are more linear transferrable among different LLM types}.
 As shown in Fig.~\ref{fig:exp_tat}, when transferring between FlanT5$_\text{base}$ and OPT$_\text{350M}$, the VGPTrans' 1st epoch results on two caption datasets are limited, where only a linear operation can be trained.
-The result of OPT$_\text{350M}$ $\rightarrow$ FlanT5$_\text{base}$ on the COCO caption is even near zero.
-By contrast, the VPGTrans' 1st epoch results of OPT$_\text{2.7B}$ $\leftrightarrow$ FlanT5$_\text{XL}$ are obviously higher than TFS.
+The result of OPT$_\text{350M} \rightarrow$OPT$_\text{2.7B}$ with our VPGTrans are obviously higher than TFS.
 We hypothesize that larger LLM typically learned more generalizable text embeddings and share more similarity among relative word distances, which enables an easier VPG transfer.